-- (Normally) 6 lectures - A large number of lab sessions (with 5 mandatory assignments) (3 hp) - Take home exam [during Covid-19, otherwise a normal written exam] (2 hp)
+- 6 lectures

+- A large number of lab sessions, with 5 mandatory assignments (3 hp)

+- Written exam (2 hp)

 The lab sessions with individual practical work, at your computers, is essential for active learning and learning through repetition.

 The lectures provide increased depth and theory to complement the assignments.